jpowie01/DCGAN_CelebA/README.md

 **Download dataset:**

 1. Use Google Drive to download images:

 [https://drive.google.com/open?id=0B7EVK8r0v71pZjFTYXZWM3FlRnM](https://drive.google.com/open?id=0B7EVK8r0v71pZjFTYXZWM3FlRnM)

-2. Put it into `dataset` directory and unpack this ZIP.
+2. Put it into `dataset` directory and unpack.

 3. Wrap unpacked directory (`img_align_celeba`) into another one `celeba`.
 This is a requirement set by PyTorch's implementation of ImageFolder.